ElliotKillick/LdrLockLiberator/README.md

 It's exactly what it sounds like.
 Unlock Loader Lock, set loader events, and flip `LdrpWorkInProgress`.
 It's recommended to keep `RUN_PAYLOAD_DIRECTLY_FROM_DLLMAIN` undefined for the best stability.

-**DO NOT USE THIS TECHNIQUE IN PROUDCTION CODE.** This was created as a byproduct of my shear curiosity and will to leave no stone unturned.
+**DO NOT USE THIS TECHNIQUE IN PROUDCTION CODE.** This was created as a byproduct of my sheer curiosity and will to leave no stone unturned.
 Anything you do with this code is on you.

 ### Escaping at the Exit